Skip to main content

 • On XCP-ng 8.2.x, the certificates are updated on the host's disk (in /var/lib/uefistored/) each time a UEFI VM starts on the host, if needed.

-• On any more recent release (8.3 or above), the disk certificates are synced from XAPI directly when secureboot-certs install is run, and again at every XAPI startup afterwards if needed.
+• On any more recent release (8.3 or above), the disk certificates (now in /var/lib/varstored/) are updated directly when secureboot-certs install is run, and again at every XAPI startup afterwards if needed.
+New hosts joining a pool also directly get a copy of the pool's UEFI certificates, without user intervention.

 Configure the Pool

-The whole security of Secure Boot is based on signed certificates.
-So the first thing we need to do before enabling UEFI Secure Boot for guest VMs, is to install them using the secureboot-certs script on one host of the pool.
+The first thing we need to do, before enabling UEFI Secure Boot for guest VMs, is to install a set of certificates to the pool using the secureboot-certs script on the pool master.
 This tool downloads, formats, and installs UEFI certificates for the PK, KEK, db, and dbx certificates in the XCP-ng pool.

-To download and install XCP-ng's default certificates, see Install the Default UEFI Certificates.
+To download and install XCP-ng's default certificates (what almost all users will want), see Install the Default UEFI Certificates.

 For custom certificates (advanced use), see Install Custom UEFI Certificates